livramatheus/MatheusWorkoutGenerator/README.md

 <h3 id="technologies-front">🔨 Technologies</h3>

-<p>The following techlogies were used to build MWG&#39;s front-end:</p>
+<p>The following technologies were used to build MWG&#39;s front-end:</p>

 <ul>
 	<li><strong>HTML</strong>: Good and old HTML</li>
 	<li><strong>JavaScript (jQuery)</strong>: All validations and async requests were performed with jQuery.
-(I am fully aware that this is an outdated technology, however, I chose this library because as I was already used to the syntax and it is still eventually used in my workplace in legacy code).</li>
+(I am fully aware that this is an outdated technology, however, I chose this library because I was already used to the syntax and it is still eventually used in my workplace in legacy code).</li>
 	<li><strong>CSS</strong>: General CSS styling using Bootstrap.</li>
 </ul>